VijayEMC/scaleioSDK/README.md

 Requests
 urllib3

 *************************************************************

 ###### Use:

-This libarary uses a config file to connect to the ScaleIO Gateaway.
+This library uses a config file to connect to the ScaleIO Gateaway.
 After cloning, you'll notice a file named 'settings.json.example' in the directory.
-Update this file with the appropriate credentials and remove '.example' from the file name and the applications initialization will automatically connect to your gateway.
+Update this file with the appropriate credentials (ip, port, username, password) and remove '.example' from the file name and the applications initialization will automatically connect to your gateway.

 *************************************************************